 New Snacking Behaviors Define Millennial Snacking

 Morning snack choices are heavily weighted as the healthiest snack options of the day.
 Sixty-four percent of millennials, more than any other generation, believe that fewer ingredients mean a snack is healthier or better-for-you.³ Clean, easy-to-read label ingredients are a major benefit when millennials make the decision to purchase.
 Millennials seek out nutrient-dense snacks or snacks that provide energy, contain less sugar, and/or contain high amounts of quality proteins.
-Millennials also consider portion size in terms of healthy eating; they want a snack size that can satisfy their hunger.
+Millennials also consider portion size in terms of healthy eating; they want a snack size that can click over here satisfy their hunger.

 Mid-day munching millennials seek brain foods that feed focus, fight stress, and tend towards a sweet flavor profile.
 Sweet pairs well with the afternoon caffeine jolt.
 Adaptogens, or natural substances that are considered to help the body adapt to stress, are being consumed for their perceived health benefits for thing like fighting physical, chemical or biological stressors.
 These can be consumed in coffee or tea as a vehicle (1).
 These concoctions can be made from scratch with adaptogen supplement powders, but now there are brands providing packaged options in the form of mushroom coffees, mushroom teas, or spreadable “butters.”